yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 Bookmyshow auto ratings with multiple mails using python with selenium

 #replace with your dot mails in rate.py add 15 dot mails of one gmail and another 15 dot mails in another gmail use
-these for dot gmails enter your gmail and press generate button
+these for dot gmails enter your gmail and press generate button after

 https://generator.email/blog/gmail-generator